GRajaraju/webservices_ai/README.md

 features are available as web services developed in Python using Flask.

-Data Augmentation is a technique in Computer Vision using which user can create slight variations in the image dataset, few common techniques employed are image translation, rotation, scaling, invertion etc.
+Data Augmentation is a technique in Computer Vision using which user can create slight variations in the image dataset, few commonly image translation, rotation, scaling, invertion etc are employed.